Call/WhatsAppText +1 (302) 613-4617

 Can you help with studio application cover letters for specific studios like Pixar or DreamWorks?

-Your Animation
+Your Animation Moves.

-Make Your Words
+Make Your Words Move Too.

-Animation Mentor teaches you to communicate through movement—through timing, weight, acting, and performance.
+Animation Mentor teaches you to communicate through movement — through timing, weight, acting, and performance.
 Every frame is a statement.
 Your written critique responses, artist statements, and studio cover letters are statements too.
 They tell your mentor and the industry whether you are ready.
 Our specialists make sure the answer is yes.

 Trusted by Animation Mentor students across AM1 through AM6, advanced electives, and post-graduation studio applications.
 Written by animation-literate specialists.
 Delivered before your weekly AM deadline.